|Page 3 of 12:|| |

 series of wonderful performances from people like Ronnie Hawkins, Van

-of Martin Scorsese.
+eye of Martin Scorsese.
 Then there is The Band.
-This is a group that embraces
+This is a group that

-the world of folk, country, blues, bluegrass, rock and roll; has connections
+embraces the world of folk, country, blues, bluegrass, rock and roll;

-with Dylan; and are masters in performance.
-They are incredible musicians
+has connections with Dylan; and are masters in performance.
+They are

-and arrangers who fill the spaces between guest performances with their
+incredible musicians and arrangers who fill the spaces between guest

 I really enjoyed Neil Young--his manic presence and the haunting voice on Helpless.
 I can't wait to get this on DVD.
 I strongly urge people to see this.
 If you don't like some of the single performances, stay for the ride.